sentclose/sentc-docs/docs/src/guide/encrypt.md

 # Encryption and decryption

-Encryption can be done by the user or the group object.
+Encryption can be performed by either the user or the group object.
-A new symmetric key for encryption can be created for a user or a group too.
+Additionally, a new symmetric key can be generated for encryption purposes for either a user or a group.

 ## Encrypt for a group

-The group will encrypt everything with the actual used group key.
+When encrypting content for a group, the content will be encrypted using the group's current key.
-After a [key rotation](/guide/group/#key-rotation) the new group key is used to encrypt new content, but the old one can still be used to decrypt the content.
+In the event of a [key rotation](/guide/group/#key-rotation), the new group key will be used to encrypt new content, while the previous key can still be used to decrypt previously encrypted content.

 ::: tip
-Sentc will handle the key management for you: when which key should be used to encrypt and which key must be used to decrypt.
+Sentc will handle key management for you, determining which key should be used for encryption and which key should be used for decryption.
 :::

 ## Encrypt for a user

-When encrypting for a user, the content is encrypted with the users public key.
-Please keep in mind, that public / private key encryption can't handle large amount of data.
+When encrypting content for a user, the content is encrypted using the user's public key.
+However, it is important to note that public/private key encryption may not be suitable for handling large amounts of data.
-The best practices is to use a symmetric key to encrypt the content and then encrypt the symmetric key with the user public key (like in groups).
+To address this, best practice is to use a symmetric key to encrypt the content, and then encrypt the symmetric key with the user's public key (as with groups).

-For user encrypt, the **reply user id is needed** to encrypt the content for the user
+When encrypting content for a user, the reply user ID is required.

 ::: tip
-We highly recommend creating a group even for user to user communication (1:1).
+We highly recommend creating a group even for one-on-one user communication.
-Then the user who encrypt the data is also able to decrypt the data later without any configuration.
+This allows the user who encrypts the data to also decrypt it later without any additional configuration.

-Just auto invite the other user and use stop invite for this group.
-[See more at group - Auto invite](/guide/group/#invite-more-user).
+To achieve this, simply auto-invite the other user and use the "stop invite" feature for this group.

+For more information on auto-invite functionality, please see the [auto invite](/guide/group/#invite-more-user). section.
 :::

 ## Encrypt raw data